This guide walks cluster administrators through installing the OpenShift Serverless Operator to an OpenShift Container Platform cluster.

 Check the logs in any pods in the

-openshift-operators project on the Workloads → Pods page that are reporting issues to troubleshoot further.
+openshift-serverless project on the Workloads → Pods page that are reporting issues to troubleshoot further.

 After the OpenShift Serverless Operator is installed, you can install the Knative Serving component.
 See the documentation on Installing Knative Serving.